watson-developer-cloud/node-red-node-watson/README.md

 - Bump Assistant version to 2018-09-20
 - Bump Discovery version to 2018-08-01
 - Discovery New Environment Size is now a string
+- Add Language Text to DropDrown for new supported languages in Translation Node.

 ### New in version 0.7.3
 - Modify Discovery Query Builder Node to use `listCollectionFields` to determine query list.